Demolishing the Wahhabi Rejection of Tawaswswul

 The idolaters intend by their worship of their idols to draw near Allah (s.w.t.) just as He Relates concerning them.
 As for the Muslims, they do not intend by imploring Allah (s.w.t.) by means of prophets and saints to draw close to Allah (s.w.t.), which is only by worship.
 For that reason, Allah (s.w.t.)
 Said in relating about the idolaters, “... in order that they bring us nearer ...”
 However, Muslims only intend tabarruk, blessings; and shafa’at, intercession; by them.
 Being blessed by a thing is obviously different from drawing near to Allah (s.w.t.) by it.

 Since the idolaters believe that Allah (s.w.t.), just as the Wahhabis believe, is a body in the sky, they mean by “to bring us near”, a literal bringing near.
 What indicates this is its being stressed by their use of the word, zulfa’, nearness to power, inasmuch as emphasising something by its own same meaning indicates for the most part that what is intended by it is the literal meaning and not the metaphorical.
 For when we say, “He slew him murderously,” “qatalahu qatlan,” a literal killing rushes to the understanding, not that of “a hard blow” in contradistinction to what we mean when we just say, “He slew him”; for that might mean only a hard blow.
 The Muslims do not believe that Allah (s.w.t.) is a body in the sky remote enough from them to see a literal proximity to Him by imploring Allah (s.w.t.) through a prophet.
 The ruling of shari’ah contained in the verse does not apply to them, whereas since the Wahhabis believe that Allah (s.w.t.) is a body who sits on his throne, they do not discover a meaning of blessing which the Muslims intend by their imploring Allah (s.w.t.) by prophets and awliya’, but only that of drawing near which belongs to bodies.
-For that reason, these verse are applicable to them, not to the Ahl as-Sunnah wa al-Jama’ah.
+For that reason, these verses are applicable to them, not to the Ahl as-Sunnah wa al-Jama’ah.

 These are the various forms of shirk, idolatry or association of partners with Allah (s.w.t.).
-First, we find the shirk of making independent, such as affirming two independent gods like the shirk of the Zoroastrians.
+First, we find the shirk of making independent, such as affirming two independent gods, like the shirk of the Zoroastrians.
 Secondly, there is the shirk of dividing into parts, that is, making compound but of a number of gods like the shirk of the Christians.
 Thirdly, there is the shirk of drawing-near, that is, the worship of something other than Allah (s.w.t.) in order to draw near to Allah (s.w.t.) in a closer fashion.
 This is exemplified in the shirk of the Zaman Jahiliyyah prior to Islam.

 The kind of shirk that Wahhabis made applicable to the Muslim making istighatsa’ and tawaswswul, and upon which Wahhabis built their doctrine of calling Muslims disbelievers, belongs to the third category, the shirk of drawing-near which the Jahiliyyah professed as its religion.

 The state of affairs that delivered the Jahiliyyah into its form of idolatry is a type of satanic seduction whereby its worship of Allah (s.w.t.) in its idolatrous manner stemmed from extreme human weakness and powerlessness; and a belief that not to draw near to Him by worshipping those nearest to Him, nobler in His Sight, and more powerful, like the angels, would constitute bad manners.
-But when they observed the disappearance of the objects of their worship either constantly or some of the time they fashioned idols to represent them; so that when the objects of worship disappeared from them, they worshipped their images.
+But when they observed the disappearance of the objects of their worship either constantly or some of the time, they fashioned idols to represent them; so that when the objects of worship disappeared from them, they worshipped their images.

 If this is firmly understood, then it is clear to the reader that the state of the idolaters of the Jahiliyyah does not in any way apply to Muslims imploring Allah (s.w.t.) by the means of prophets and the pious.
 The Arabs of the Jahiliyyah adopted idols as gods.
 “Allah” means “One who deserves worship”.
 They believed the idols deserved worship.
 First of all, they believed that they could deliver harm and benefit.
 Thus, they worshipped them.
 This belief on their part plus their worship of them is what caused them to fall into idolatry.
-So when the proof was furnished them that these idols had no power to harm them or benefit them, they said, “We only worship in order that they bring us nearer.”
+So when the proof was furnished to them that these idols had no power to harm them or benefit them, they said, “We only worship in order that they bring us nearer.”
 How, then, is it possible for the Wahhabis to assimilate the believers who declare that Allah (s.w.t.) is One to those idolaters of the Jahiliyyah?

 There is no doubt that Arab idolaters disbelieved simply because of their worship of statues and representations of prophets, angels, and awliya’ of which they formed images which they worshipped and to which they did sacrifice.
 This was due to their belief that prophets, angels, and awliya’ are aliha, gods, along with Allah (s.w.t.) and could, on their own, do them benefit and harm.
-Allah (s.w.t.), therefore, Furnished proof of the falsity of what they were saying and struck parables to refute their doctrine which He did in many verses.
+Allah (s.w.t.), therefore, Furnished proof of the falsity of what they were saying and struck parables to refute their doctrine, which He did in many verses.
 These verses state that Allah (s.w.t.)
 Alone is Entitled to worship, necessarily has Power over Removing harm, and Delivering benefit to him who worships Him; and that what they, in fact, worshipped were objects originating in time and antithetical to Lordship.
 Persons who seek help and who call upon Allah (s.w.t.) by means of prophets are free and innocent of this order of idolatrous worship and belief.

 As for the claim that istighatsa’, seeking aid, is worship of someone other than Allah (s.w.t.), it is high-handed and arbitrary.
 For the verses which the Wahhabis adduce as proof-texts, all of them were Revealed to apply to unbelievers who worship someone other than Allah (s.w.t.).
 They intended by their worship of that other individual to come closer to Him.
 Furthermore, they believed that there is another god along with Allah (s.w.t.), and that He has a son and a wife.
 This is a point of unanimous agreement which no one disputes.
 There is nothing in the verses revealed concerning the unbelievers that would count as evidence that merely seeking the help of a prophet or saint when accompanied by faith in Allah (s.w.t.) is worship of someone other than Allah (s.w.t.)
 Himself.